 This trap will also attract yellow jackets, who will likely kill at least some of the beetles while visiting the trap.

-Simply sprinkle the diatomaceous earth (DE) around (not on) the the plant and between rows so any beetles or pest that crawl or walk past it, have their bodies coated in the powder, even if they opt out of directly consuming it.
+Simply sprinkle the diatomaceous earth (DE) around (not on) the plant and between rows so any beetles or pests that crawl or walk past it, have their bodies coated in the powder, even if they opt out of directly consuming it.

-2. Stir enough enough water to make a spray or broth-like consistency.
+- Stir enough water to make a spray or broth-like consistency.

 - Pour in 1 tablespoon of Blue Dawn – or other liquid dish soap.

 - Spray onto plants during the early morning hours and between plants, for best results.